ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 ## Construct task ID {#construct-task-id}

 For `task-prov` extension, a DAP task is not created before distributing task configuration to clients.
-Therefore, a DAP task ID is not available to clients, aggregators and collector before uploading.
-When the `task-prov` extension is used, the task ID is computed as follows:
+Therefore, clients, aggregators and collector should construct a DAP task ID prior to uploading.
+A DAP task ID is computed as
+follows:

 ~~~
 task_id = SHA-256(task_config)
 ~~~

-Task ID can be constructed on server side and then distributed to clients, or constructed independently on clients and servers.
-When constructed independently, the mechanism used for creating the task ID must be known to both clients and the collector.
+# Provisioning a task {#provisioning-a-task}

+Upon receiving the payload containing extension, leader and helpers perform similar steps to provision a task.

+If aggregator supports `task-prov` extension, it should first check if the task ID already exists, if so the aggregator continues to the rest of the flow being processed.
+Note if the existing tasks's configuration is different from the one in extension, HPKE decryption will fail due to mismatched AAD.

+If the task ID has not been seen before, aggregator should read and decode `extension_data` with the `TaskConfig` schema.
+If the decoding failed, it MUST abort the sub protocol with error "unrecognizedMessage".

+If the decoding succeeds, aggregator should create a new task using the task ID from the decoded extension, and save task configuration with the newly created task.
+In particular, aggregator should deserialize `vdaf_config` corresponding to `vdaf_type`, and pass the relevant parameters to the VDAF initializer.
+At this point, the task provision step has completed.

 # Leader Behavior

-> TODO(wangshan) Say what the Leader does when it receives a report with this
-> extension.
-What do Leaders do if they *don't* support this extension?
-Is it
-> safe to ignore it?
-How are the upload, aggregate, and collect flows impacted?

-Leader should have saved any information that is not always tied to a particular task, for e.g. `vdaf_verify_key`.
+Leader should have saved any parameters described in {{out-of-band-parameters}}.
 Leader may not know the task ID of the current task before receiving the first upload request.

 ## Change to upload sub-protocol

 Upon receiving a report, leader reads the extension codepoint in `extension_type`.
 If the leader does not support this extension, it MUST ignore it.
 In particular, if the task ID is not known, then it MUST abort the handshake with "unrecognizedTask".

 > reason for aborting: if leader ignores it, then there is no way to ensure
 > clients that the extension is used and task parameters are respected in
 > aggregators

-If leader supports `task-prov` extension, it should first check if the task ID already exists, if so leader continues to the rest of upload flow as usual.
+If aggregator supports `task-prov` extension, it should proceed to
-Note if the existing tasks's configuration is different from the one in report extension, HPKE decryption will fail due to mismatched AAD.

-If the task ID has not been seen before, leader should read and decode report's `extension_data` with the `TaskConfig` schema.
-If the decoding failed, it MUST abort the upload protocol and alert the client with error "unrecognizedMessage".

-If the decode succeeds, leader should create a new task using the task ID from the decoded report, and save task configuration with the newly created task.
-In particular, leader should deserialize `vdaf_config` corresponding to `vdaf_type`, and pass the relevant parameters to the VDAF initializer.
-At this point, the task provision step has completed, and leader should continue to the rest of upload flow.
+{{provisioning-a-task}}.
+If task provision failed, leader MUST alert the client with error from {{provisioning-a-task}}.
+If task provision succeeded, leader should continue to the rest of upload flow.

 Leader MAY return error to the client if task creation failed.

-> OPEN ISSUE: would returning error reveal the position of the client in the
-> batch of reports received? if so is this a security or privacy threat?

-## Change to aggregate sub-protocol

-There is no change to the aggregate sub-protocol on leader side.

 ## Change to collect sub-protocol